How to Build an Affiliate Program That Works

 Specifically using the example of lists, Schism demonstrates how powerful affiliates can be.
 In the scenario she describes, you have a list containing 2000 people, and you also work with affiliates that each have lists containing 2000 people.
 “At a 1% conversion rate you could sell to your own 20 people and make $540,” Michele says, “OR you could sell through your affiliate’s lists giving them [a] 40% cut and still make $3240.”

-To get back to the idea of a straight-commission salesperson, Laura Lake of The Balance mentions that these programs are often adopted by companies because they are risk-free.
+To get back to the idea of a straight-commission salesperson, these programs are often adopted by companies because they are risk-free.
 Payment is based on results; it’s tied to revenue that the affiliate generates.

 Performance-based and affiliate marketing statistics